Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Results and implications for multi-messenger observations

-We encourage UV, O, and neutrino telescopes to optimize both their alert sending and external follow-up strategy based on the results presented in this manuscript.
-By considering the maximal probability to detect Type II SNe (see Section~\ref{sec:mm_followups}), we can argue that, if an interesting neutrino alert is released, ULTRASAT(ZTF) could point to the suggested direction of the sky within around 4(10) days to search for possible electromagnetic counterparts, thus maximizing the reachable sky volume and hence the number of detectable sources.
-However, note that this time window leads to the time of the SBO occurrence.
-To also consider the production of neutrinos during the shock propagation time inside the stellar envelope, we need to enlarge this time window up to $\sim1$ day.
-In particular, we expect the shock wave to take $\lesssim 1$ day to propagate in the radiative envelopes of BSGs and around 1 day in the convective envelopes of RSGs, for values of the explosion energy considered in this work \citep{kistler}.
+The idea of performing optical follow-up of single high-energy neutrinos to find SNe dates back several years ago \citep{neutrinos_optical_followup1}.
+We provide further indications for defining a proper strategy, focused on Type II CCSNe.
+We encourage UV, optical, and neutrino telescopes to optimise both their alert sending and external follow-up programmes based on the results presented in this manuscript.
+When the observational strategy that we propose is combined with photometric and spectroscopic studies, it would be crucial to unveil choked jets.
+By considering the maximum probability to detect SNe II (see Section~\ref{sec:mm_followups}), we can argue that when an interesting neutrino alert is released, ULTRASAT (ZTF) could point to the suggested direction of the sky within around 4 (10) days to search for possible electromagnetic counterparts, thus maximising the reachable sky volume and hence the number of detectable sources.
+However, this time window leads to the time of the SBO occurrence.
+To also consider the production of neutrinos during the shock-propagation time inside the stellar envelope, we need to enlarge this time window up to about one day.
+In particular, we expect the shock wave to take about less than one day to propagate in the radiative envelopes of BSGs and about one day in the convective envelopes of RSGs for values of the explosion energy considered in this work \citep{kistler}.

+It is worth stressing that neutrino and electromagnetic follow-ups are extremely important today.
+Although over the past years, the IceCube Collaboration has reported some observational indications of sources contributing to the diffuse neutrino flux, the majority of the diffuse flux is still unexplained.
+The blazar TXS 0506+056 and the nearby active galactic galaxy NGC 1068, which were identified as possible sources of high-energy neutrinos with a $3\sigma$ \citep{txs} and $4.2\sigma$ significance \citep{ngc1068}, respectively, are expected to contribute no more than $\sim1\%$ to the diffuse flux.
+In addition, strong evidence ($\sim4.5\sigma$) for neutrino emission from the Galactic plane was recently reported \citep{icecube_galacticplane}, with an estimated contribution to the diffuse flux at 30 TeV of $\sim 10\%$ \citep{icecube_galacticplane}.
+Hence, most of the observed emission remains unexplained, and many other astrophysical sources are needed to account for the remaining part.